HimanshuMishra123/istio-guide/Admission controller-self.md

    - The webhook service then sends the modified admission review response back to the Kubernetes API server.

 5. **Validation**:
-   - **Validating Admission Webhook**: The API server may also forward the (potentially mutated) request to a validating admission webhook, if configured, to ensure the final object meets all necessary policies.
+   - **Validating Admission Webhook invoked**: The API server may also forward the (potentially mutated) request to a validating admission webhook, if configured, to ensure the final object meets all necessary policies.

 6. **Persistence**: Once all admission controllers (both built-in and webhook-based) have processed the request, and assuming all validations pass, the API server persists the final resource configuration in etcd.

-In summary, the actual webhook service (like Istio's sidecar injector) runs as an external service within the Kubernetes cluster, but the Kubernetes API server is responsible for invoking this service as part of the admission control process.
+In summary, the actual webhook services (like Istio's sidecar injector) runs as an external service within the Kubernetes cluster, but the Kubernetes API server is responsible for invoking this service as part of the admission control process which are written in go languages.